Getting off added sugar is difficult. Fortunately, there is no need to quit the sweet life, you just need to look for more natural options.

 It has a higher calorie count than some of the others.

 It is also thought to help increase the density of bones and thus help in the prevention of osteoporosis.
-It has no effect on blood insulin or sugar.
+It has almost no effect on blood insulin or sugar.

 Overconsumption can cause digestion problems.

 It is poisonous to dogs so it is best to avoid it if you have dogs.

 This is derived from a plant that is indigenous to the Andes.

 It is a relative newcomer and is more popular in the weight loss industry as a supplement.